SubhenduShekhar/BEx/README.md

 1. Create test cases in the specified path in `FrameworkConfig.json` file.
 2. Add new class file with name `TestCaseName.cs`.
-3. Inherit `BATA.Framework.Base.ITestCaseBase` and implement all the methods.
+3. Inherit `BEx.Framework.Base.ITestCaseBase` and implement all the methods.
 4. Below is the format you should expect:
 ```
 public void AfterSuite(Data data)